FZJ-IEK3-VSA/bslib/README.md

 - build a **database** with relevant data from PerMod database (HTW Berlin) and "Stromspeicher-Inspektion"
 - **simulate** ac- and dc-coupled battery storages with regards to electrical power (ac and dc) and state-of-charge as timeseries.

-For the simulation, it is possible to calculate outputs of a **specific manufacturer + model** or alternatively for one of **2 different generic battery types**.
+For the simulation, it is possible to calculate outputs of a **specific manufacturer + model** or alternatively for one of **2 different generic battery storage types**.

 **For reference purposes:**
 - DOI:
 - Citation: Tjarko Tjaden, Kai Rösken,Hauke Hoops.
 (2022).
 RE-Lab-Projects/bslib: battery storage library (v0.1).
-Zenodo. https://doi
+Zenodo.

 ## Documentation